Female genital mutilation: Europe

 Around 137,000 women and girls living in England and Wales were born in countries where FGM is practised, as of 2011.
 Performing FGM on children or adults was outlawed under the Prohibition of Female Circumcision Act 1985.
 This was replaced by the Female Genital Mutilation Act 2003 and Prohibition of Female Genital Mutilation (Scotland) Act 2005, which added a prohibition on arranging FGM outside the country for British citizens or permanent residents.
 The United Nations Committee on the Elimination of Discrimination against Women (CEDAW) asked the government in July 2013 to "ensure the full implementation of its legislation on FGM".
-The first charges were brought in 2014 against a physician and another man; the physician had stitched an infibulated woman after opening her for childbirth.
+The first charges in England and Wales were brought in 2014 against a physician and another man; the physician had stitched an infibulated woman after opening her for childbirth.
 Both men were acquitted in 2015.
+The first successful conviction was that of a Ugandan mother, who was found guilty at the Central Criminal Court of England and Wales on 1 February 2019.
+On 8 March 2019, she was sentenced to 11 years in prison.
+The second successful conviction was another mother, 39-year-old Amina Noor, a Kenyan woman living in Harrow, North London, who had taken her (then) 3-year-old daughter to Kenya for mutilation in 2006, when the mother was aged 22.
+As of February 2024, she was sentenced to 7 years in prison.
+She was the first convicted person to have taken someone abroad for the act; she had herself been subjected to Female Genital Mutilation when she was 6 years old.